HUman RIghts and Democracy

 By starting at the source, and using Fair Start family planning to decentralize concentrations of power, including governments, large corporations, and wealthy families and individuals, we can shift resources to empower and free future children.

 Children’s right to a fair start in life is the genesis of the social contract, consent, and political freedom.
 And as such we can obtain that right by all means effective.
-Having Kids is helping push this process of improving family planning forward, through things like child-first Fair Start order legislation and rights to nature litigation that work together to temporalize and reorient our understanding of things like human rights and democracy, and will build a free future for all.
-Learn more here.
+Fair Start Movement is helping push this process of improving family planning forward, through things like child-first Fair Start order legislation and rights to nature litigation that work together to temporalize and reorient our understanding of things like human rights and democracy, and will build a free future for all.

 Take a deeper look at the role of family planning in human rights and democracy.